r3n/ren-c/prebuilt/README.md

 ## DIRECTORY FOR DOWNLOADING PRE-BUILT BOOTSTRAP REBOL EXECUTABLES TO

-By convention this `prebuilt` directory is where Rebol executables are kept which are able to do the configuration and C code generation to do a bootstrap build.
+By convention, this `prebuilt` directory is where Rebol executables are kept which are able to do the configuration and C code generation to do a bootstrap build.